Outputs and validation

 Blue cells are editable.
 Make sure your study has unique and relevant output IDs set and that all output labels are not too long and that they describe the item correctly.

 Note!
-It is not allowed to have the same output field label as the field ID.
-In that case Viedoc will change the output field label to the field label.
+If you enter the same output field label as the field ID, Viedoc will change the output field label to the field label.

 This could be useful in different scenarios, such as: